iluvjava/Maths/AMATH 501/Vector Calculus/Cylindrical Coordinates.md

 > \end{bmatrix}
 > $$

-Then we will have the jacobian looking like this:
+Then we will have the Jacobian looking like this:

 $$
 \begin{bmatrix}